 An AtoN Certificate, Level 2, for any specific module, should be awarded upon successful completion of that IALA approved training module.

-Any technician or worker intervening on behalf of an IALA Industrial Member, and under its responsibility, should be exempted for holding a Level 2 AtoN Certificate, when intervening on equipment provided or maintained by that Industrial Member.
+Any technician or worker intervening on behalf of an IALA Industrial Member, and under its responsibility, should be exempted from holding a Level 2 AtoN Certificate, when intervening on equipment provided or maintained by that Industrial Member.

 Recognition of Certificates